TheF1rstPancake/Kvasir/docs/backend.rst

 When the front end makes a request, the back end is responsible for formatting it into something the partner middleware or WePay will understand.
 This provides a useful layer of abstraction should something change in either of those two systems.

-The server is also responsible for packaging responses back to the client, including error messages.
+The server is also responsible for :ref:`packaging responses back to the client, including error messages <backend_sendingdatabacktoclient>`.
 Every response is sent through the same function to ensure a level of consistency in the way that we report data back to the front end.
 Typically, valid data is simply sent to the front end in the same format in which it was received.
 The error structure is little more specific, but will also pass along the original, unaltered response as part of it.

 Kvasir's node server also manages a small cookie based session for users.
-We don't want to expose access_tokens to the front end, but we also don't want to have to request the access token from the partner's database on each request.
-After the server gets an access_token, it will set a hashed cookie based on a secret key in the client's browser.
+We don't want to expose access tokens to the front end, but we also don't want to have to request the access token from the partner's database on each request.
+After the server gets an access token, it will set a hashed cookie based on a secret key provided in Kvasir's configuration file.
 The cookie cannot be accessed by the front end, and the only the server can unhash it into something readable.

 Endpoints
 -----------
 Each front end object has an associated endpoint on the server.
 An object *could* call another endpoint if it wanted to, but it is more likely to do that indirectly by dispatching that other object's actions.

-All endpoints only accept POST requests and for all information to be sent as a JSON object.
+All endpoints *only* accept POST requests with a JSON structured body.

 User Endpoint
 ~~~~~~~~~~~~~~~